 Small Batch Super Giant Peanut Butter Cookies were created during a phase where I was experimenting with confectioners’ sugar in cookie dough.
-The cookies are very good, but I have to admit the recipe has become lost in the shuffle and I don’t make these enough.
-I’ll make a batch soon and post another photo.
-If you check the comments, people enjoyed the cookies and gave a few tips.
+The cookies are very good, but the recipe got lost in the shuffle.
+I’m glad I dug it back up because it’s a fun one to play with.

 Super Small Batch Giant Peanut Butter Cookies

-4 tablespoons very hot melted unsalted butter (56 grams)
+- 4 tablespoons hot melted unsalted butter (56 grams)

-Place cut pieces, which should look like thick (over an inch) hockey pucks) about 4 inches away from each other, 4-6 to a sheet, on an ungreased (I use insulated) cookie sheet.
+- Place cut pieces about 4 inches away from each other, 4-6 to a sheet, on a parchment lined cookie sheet.
 Bake at 325 degrees F for 18 to 20 minutes, rotating pan halfway through.

 - Remove from oven and arrange a few more chunks on top – the candy will melt and adhere to the cookie.
 Cool on cookie sheet for 3 minutes, then transfer to a wire rack to continue cooling.